Dilawar Syed: Appointment

 Syed led commercial diplomacy at the State Department.
 In 2022 alone, Syed represented the United States in "more than 60 bilateral meetings, expanding fair market access for U.S. businesses, increasing US intellectual property protections, promoting roughly $90 billion worth of commercial deals, and creating thousands of U.S. jobs.”
 In his first overseas visit in March 2022, Syed joined Commerce Secretary Gina Raimondo and Senator Roy Blunt on a presidential delegation to commemorate U.S. National Day at the Expo 2020 Dubai.

 In July 2022, Syed visited South Asia, touring India, Pakistan, and Bangladesh.
 In India, he emphasized the potential of U.S.-India trade to ease global supply chain challenges, saying that "India can play a big role in plugging the gaps in emerging areas such as semiconductors, pharma, and renewable energy".

 In September 2022, Syed co-chaired economic dialogue between the U.S. and the United Arab Emirates in Abu Dhabi.
 This covered a breadth of topics including sanctions, Open RAN 5G technology, cybersecurity, the digital economy and interoperability, women’s economic empowerment, intellectual property, clean energy initiatives, food and water security, global health security, and health cooperation.

 In a November 2022 visit to Japan, Syed pushed for the "revival of the semiconductor industry" in Japan to help alleviate microchip supply chain challenges.

-Iraq Business Delegation
+Iraq business delegation

 In June 2023, Syed led the U.S.–Iraq Business Council delegation to Iraq, the first commercial delegation to the country since 2018.
 Syed held meetings with Iraq's Prime Minister, several cabinet ministers, the Iraqi private sector.
 The visit took place "amid growing interest from U.S. companies in doing business in Iraq" after Iraq passed its highest-ever national budget worth $150 billion, setting aside expenditure for infrastructure.
 The delegation included companies in the construction, education, energy, finance, health, and technology sectors.